 This is the translation of any form of literary forms of writing.
 In this case that is writings like novels, short stories, plays, essays, poems.
 Translators have come out to state how this is one of the hardest forms of translations known to them.
 Where in other types of translations, the most important thing is conveying meanings, in literary translation a lot more is needed.
 In literary translations the translator’s challenge is to also reproduce the character, subtlety and impact of the original and the essence of what makes that work unique.
 In order to work as a literary translator, you must be an individual wo is extremely good with words and exceptional writing skills.

 Anything commercial means that it belongs in the world of business.
-Since business is really vast and goes beyond a simple explanation it won’t be wrong to say that other specialized forms of translation are also included here.
-These other specialized types of translations that fall under commercial translation are legal, financial and technical.
-All these fields are business related or business so to say.
-Depending on which field is in question, different knowledge and jargons will be used.
+Since business is really vast and goes beyond a simple explanation, it won’t be wrong to say that other specialized forms of translation are also included here.
+These other specialized types of translations that fall under commercial translation are legal, financial, and technical.
+All these fields are business-related or business so to say.
+Depending on which field is in question, different knowledge and jargon will be used.
 This only means that different translators will be required for different document types and specialists should handle materials involving technical and specialist fields, whereas generalist translators can translate non-specialist materials.

 This can also be referred to as commercial translations.
-As we mentioned earlier on, these are the kinds of translations that revolve around businesses.
-Depending on what business is in question, it is important to get specialized in that particular field and specifically those who understand the business jargon.
-It is impossible for just any kind of translator to work on business translations, they must be business specific.
+As we mentioned earlier, these are the kinds of translations that revolve around businesses.
+Depending on what business is in question, it is important to get specialized in that field and specifically those who understand the business jargon.
+It is impossible for just any kind of translator to work on business translations, they must be business-specific.

-This the kind of translations that involve translation of business management and administration documents.
+These are translations that involve the translation of business management and administration documents.
 It is somehow related to business and commercial translations.
-This is the case because the administrative documents would have business jargons here and there and it requires a translator that is well versed in that.
-It is important to note that these kinds of translation are not exclusively dependent of business and commercial translations, they are just a subset.
+This is the case because the administrative documents would have business jargon here and there and it requires a translator that is well versed in that.
+It is important to note that these kinds of translations are not only dependent on business and commercial translations; they are just a subset.

 Anything marketing related is referred to as marketing translation.
-You will find translation of advertisements, promotional materials and marketing materials too.
+You will find the translation of advertisements, promotional materials, and marketing materials too.
 Marketing copy is designed to have a specific impact on the audience which is to help to appeal and persuade an audience.
-It is important to note that this kind of translation will be done in a way that in cooperates the technical, linguistical and cultural aspects of a target language.
-A lot of adaptions are needed because a direct word for word translation never really works.
+It is important to note that this kind of translation will be done in a way that incorporates the technical, linguistic, and cultural aspects of a target language.
+A lot of adaptions are needed because a direct word-for-word translation never really works.
 Marketing translations require translators who are skilled writers with a flair for producing persuasive, impactful copy.